dazzle-php/util/README.md

 ## Versioning

-Versioning of Dazzle libraries is being shared between all packages included in [Dazzle Project](https://github.com/dazzle-php/dazzle).
-That means the releases are being made concurrently for all of them.
-On one hand this might lead to "empty" releases for some packages at times, but don't worry.
-In the end it is far much easier for contributors to maintain and -- what's the most important -- much more straight-forward for users to understand the compatibility and inter-operability of the packages.
+Versioning of Dazzle libraries is described in versioning section of [Dazzle Project](https://github.com/dazzle-php/dazzle) index repository.
+Please, refer there for detailed information on the subject.

 ## Contributing